• Skip to primary navigation

 Bread – I still haven’t found a Paleo bread recipe that I loooove and I haven’t developed my own yet.
 And sometimes, only a slice of toast will do.
 So, for convenience, I sometimes keep a loaf of gluten-free bread in my freezer.
 And that’s really the best way to enjoy most GF breads – as toast – since they can often be dry.

 Pasta – Yes, vegetable noodles are healthier, have more flavor and can be kind of fun.
 But sometimes this Italian boy just needs a bowl of real noodles.
-Or, as real as he can get while still staying gluten free.
+Or, as real as they can get while still staying gluten free.

 I find that corn pasta tastes like corn, rice pasta tastes like rice, etc. So my favorite brand is Garofolo.
 It uses corn, rice and quinoa which all cancel each other out for a fairly neutral, but still tasty, flavor.
 It cooks up almost (almost!) like the real thing (but fair warning: leftovers are usually not that good).